Delivering safe and sustainable solutions that make a difference to our Members and the community.

-Social purpose has been a constant throughout the nearly 100 year history of the NRMA.
+Social purpose has been a constant throughout our 100 year history.
 From contributing to Australia’s WWII effort, campaigning to reduce drink driving and supporting drought affected country areas, we’re always looking for opportunities to work with our Members to create safe and sustainable communities.

 We’re proud to be one of the most trusted brands in the country, and we’ve worked hard to earn this.
 Speaking up on behalf of our Members on the issues that matter to them, creating long term value through our local investments and education programs, and always looking to help out communities in need – these things are a part of our DNA.

 Some recent benefits that the NRMA has delivered for our Members and the community include:

 Professional driver training for Indigenous youth and refugees to open up employment opportunities and social connections.
 In 2016-17, 22 Indigenous participants received around 100 professional lessons between them, equating to around 300 log book hours, and our DriveTime Program provided 450 hours of professional lessons to 84 refugee participants

 Education and community programs to make travelling safer.
 In 2016-17, 92,941 teachers and students were engaged in our road safety education program, and nearly 2,000 Members participated in older driver programs in

 Working with communities to deliver one of Australia’s largest electric vehicle fast charging network, which will give motorists choice in how they travel and unlock regional destinations to the future of motoring

 A Reconciliation Action Plan to deliver agreements with Indigenous suppliers, Indigenous internships and apprenticeships, and and a range of community investment activities